Employer’s liability insurance in workers’ compensation

-Basically, employer's liability insurance will help your company survive a lawsuit grounded in a claim of negligence.
+Basically, employer’s liability insurance will help your company survive a negligence lawsuit stemming from an employee injury.

-- Loss of consortium.
 This type of lawsuit is filed by the spouse of an employee injured at your workplace.
 The spouse can sue you for injuries that result in the loss of a family relationship, such as when an employee was severely injured or killed at your workplace.
-Basically, it’s a lawsuit alleging damage to the marital unit.

 How do I get employer’s liability insurance?